Knowledge Base Sections ▾

 moonshotai/Kimi-K2.6

-Most tasks that were solved on OpenRouter via Claude Sonnet 4.5 or GPT-5 are solved on JoinGonka via Qwen3-235B — without loss of quality for practical scenarios.
+Most tasks that were solved on OpenRouter via Claude Sonnet 4.6 or GPT-5.5 are solved on JoinGonka via Qwen3-235B — with no loss of quality for practical scenarios.

 Step 4.
 Using Anthropic API endpoint (optional).
-If your code or tool is already written for Anthropic Messages API (/v1/messages), JoinGonka supports it natively.
-This is especially convenient for Claude Code users:
+If your code or tool is already written for the Anthropic Messages API (/v1/messages), JoinGonka supports it natively.
+This is especially convenient for users of Claude Code:

 ANTHROPIC_BASE_URL=https://gate.joingonka.ai